12 Entry-Level Tech Jobs To Kick-Start Your New Career

 Requirements:

-1. Education: A bachelor's degree in computer science, software engineering, or a related field can be preferred.
+1. Education: A bachelor's degree in computer science, software engineering, or a related field can be preferred for a very small selection of companies.
 That being said, you can train to be a full-stack developer online quicker, cheaper, and easier and still get hired

 2. Programming Languages: Proficiency in both front-end and back-end programming languages (or learn JavaScript which you can use for both 😎)